 - Rather tight for some users, may be too small for others

-This is a more costly option than some of the other neck gaiters on the market, but many say it’s well worth the extra price paid in terms of durability and warmth.
+This is a more costly option than some of the other neck gaiters available for purchase, but many say it’s well worth the extra price paid in terms of durability and warmth.
 The price is the sole reason why it’s not higher on the list.